The Charlatans (1995 album): Background and writing

-The Charlatans released their third studio album Up to Our Hips in March 1994 through Beggars Banquet Records.
+The Charlatans released their third studio album, Up to Our Hips, in March 1994 through Beggars Banquet Records.
 It came out around the time that the Britpop and lad culture scenes began emerging.
 Up to Our Hips charted within the top 10 album charts in both Scotland and the United Kingdom.
-Two of its singles, namely "Can't Get Out of Bed" and "I Never Want an Easy Life If Me and He Were Ever to Get There" reached the top in the UK Singles Chart.
 The band promoted the album with a tour of the United States, festivals in Brussels and the Netherlands, and a few UK shows with Gene.
 Further touring engagements were cancelled due to a cyst growing on bassist Martin Blunt's buttocks; the band subsequently took a break for a few weeks.

-While on a week-long holiday in Costa del Sol in Spain with their respective girlfriends, vocalist Tim Burgess and guitarist Mark Collins began a songwriting partnership.
+While on a week-long holiday in Costa del Sol, Spain, with their respective girlfriends, vocalist Tim Burgess and guitarist Mark Collins began a songwriting partnership.
 They had previously collaborated together the year before, writing "Another Rider Up in Flames" for Up to Our Hips.
 They mapped out what ideas they had, with Collins saying that they wanted to avoid including "any downers on the [next] album".
 Upon returning to the UK, Collins would spend time at Burgess' residence in Chalk Farm, taking to sleeping on his floor.
-The pair would compose songs with a guitar and a drum machine, recording the proceedings on an four-track recorder.
+The pair would compose songs with a guitar and a drum machine, recording the proceedings on a four-track recorder.
 Collins said they purposely challenged themselves to write eight songs a week, eventually accumulating 30 songs in total.

 Recording

 At the suggestion of Steve Hillage, the Charlatans went to record at Monnow Valley Studio in Rockfield, Monmouthshire, Wales.
 Hillage was enlisted to produce the album, having previously worked on Up to Our Hips, despite being annoyed that Burgess had disregarded that album as "bollocks".
-"Crashin' In" was among the first four songs recording during the sessions, being started and completed within a single weekend.
-Between midnight and 4AM, the band would sit around and listen to music that one of them enjoyed; author Dominic Wills in his book The Charlatans: The Authorised History (1999) said "each member had an ulterior motive: by bombarding the others with their own personal favourites, they could surreptitiously alter the sound of the tracks the band were presently recording".
-Blunt soon became aware of Burgess and Collins' fixation on country and western music that was shifting the songs away from the funk-orientated grooves and mod sound that he preferred.
-Several arguments rose from this, with Blunt refusing to conceded until they settled on a resolve that he liked.
+"Crashin' In" was among the first four songs recorded during the sessions, being started and completed within a single weekend.
+Between midnight and 4 a.m, the band would sit around and listen to music that one of them enjoyed; author Dominic Wills, in his book The Charlatans: The Authorised History (1999), said "each member had an ulterior motive: by bombarding the others with their own personal favourites, they could surreptitiously alter the sound of the tracks the band were presently recording".
+Blunt soon became aware of Burgess and Collins' fixation on country and western music, which was shifting the songs away from the funk-oriented grooves and mod sound that he preferred.
+Several arguments rose from this, with Blunt refusing to concede until they settled on a resolution that he liked.
 Burgess explained the situation as: "You come up with something that's fairly straight and then Martin puts his bit in and completely removes it".
 Collins also pushed American folk and rock songs onto the rest of the band.